 5. Commercial egg substitutes - from the supermarket

-If you want to eliminate trial and error in your baking, there are a variety of commercial egg replacers are available on the market, usually made from potato starch, tapioca starch or leavening agents
+If you want to eliminate trial and error in your baking, there are a variety of commercial egg replacers that are available on the market, usually made from potato starch, tapioca starch or leavening agents

 Each brand comes with its own instructions, but usually, it's a simple case of mixing the powder into a paste with water.